“Sustainability is not just about caring for the environment, it’s also about caring for the society around you.”

 - Coordination with the Office of Sustainability and Facilities Management to enhance the use of campus operations as examples and projects in our courses and research, and to use our research and teaching to inform and support the development of sustainable operations on campus.

-“Sustainability is not just about helping the environment.
-It’s about supporting communities, building economies, and preserving personal health and well-being.
+“Sustainability is about helping the environment, but it’s also about supporting communities, building economies, and preserving personal health and well-being.
 A sustainable solution often looks at the long-term effects in all the areas as opposed to short term gains in one area.
 Considering the social, the economic, and the environmental factors of a solution is why it is important to bring people together from all backgrounds to work on an interdisciplinary team.”